 Get support with herbal formulas

-Premium Amla Berry from Maharishi Ayurveda helps pacify Pitta and replenishes nutrients depleted by excess heat, stress and overwork.
-Aci-Balance helps put out the fire inside if you've thrown your digestion off with too many hot spicy foods.
-Feeling stressed?
-Our Blissful Joy herbal tablets help you withstand the effects of stress on the emotions.
+Organic Premium Amla Berry from Maharishi AyurVeda helps pacify Pitta and replenishes nutrients depleted by excess heat, stress, and overwork.
+Aci-Balance helps put out the fire inside if you've thrown your digestion off with too much spicy food.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.